2. Tutorial¶

 invocations from running until the Spark

 workers exit.
-For our purposes here, that’s OK, but it’s a big limitation for
+For our purposes here, that’s OK, but it’s a significant

 calls.
 Both of these are also quite clunky and do not scale well.